 - Email from the DSA confirming the test day.

 Before the test can start you have to pass an eye sight test.
 This involves correctly reading a number plate, from approximately 21 meters.
 Then you will be asked 2 questions, the "show me, tell me" questions (download the pdf)

 You are allowed 15 minor Driving faults, anymore and this will result in a fail, 1 serious or dangerous fault will also result in a fail.
-As part of the new test, you will be asked to drive on your own “the Independent Drive” By either following road signs i.e. "A66" or "Hospital"...., or you will be shown a sketched map with a couple of directions that you will have to remember and follow.This takes approximately 10 Minutes Also within the new test you will be asked by the examiner to carry out 1 maneuvers of their choice, you will not know what this is until you are sitting your test.
+As part of the new test, you will be asked to drive on your own “the Independent Drive” By either following road signs i.e. "A66" or "Hospital"...., or you will be asked to follow the Sat-Nav that they will set up for approxmetly 20 minutes.
+Also within the new test you will be asked by the examiner to carry out 1 maneuvers of their choice, you will not know what this is until you are sitting your test.
 They could be;

 - Parallel Parking

 The Emergency “STOP” is an additional exercise that may or may not be required.

 Show Me, Tell Me questions are the same however you will now be asked to do one on the move for example "wash your front windsrceen"